PyLav/PyLav/README.md

 - Player state persistence
     - Upon library state being shutdown all player states are saved and restored on library startup
 - History of played tracks available for players
+- M3U8 parser to convert user input into a playlist

 Installation